MyGamesDevelopmentAcc/MyBags/README.md

 ## Things to consider to change:

-* [solved I think] click on an item in the bag requires you to drop it onto a different item in anothe rcategory.
+* [solved] click on an item in the bag requires you to drop it onto a different item in anothe rcategory.
 You cannot click another category which is miasligned with the ability to drag onto another category.
 Same when draggoning on the categories in edit mode.
-* when dropping an item on bg it should it be assigned to latest category in the column.
-* when too many items are to expand the height to far, the addon should try to automatically split fiven categories into separate columns.
+* [solved] when too many items are to expand the height to far, the addon should try to automatically split given categories into separate columns.
+* [solved] when dropping an item on bg [outside of category] it should it be assigned to latest category in the column.
+* [solved] when buying from merchant you should be able to assign to a category automatically when dropping on an item
+* [solved] when buying from merchant you should be able to drop an item onto a free space to buy the item as long as there is an itembutton available
+* [solved] When moving items from vendor or bank by mouse consider allowing for direct association with a category.
+Currently only dropping on items would work, but in the case of bank this results in items switching places.
+The only way is to right click which is doable, but then association with category has to be done afterwards resulting in two clicks which would be good to avoid.
+* [solved] when moving an item from bank you should be able to assing to a category
 * the config should be stored in account wide config so maybe at some point we could introduce profiles.
+* reenable new categorizer to work properly with merchant.
+Maybe mark those items bought from merchant somehow?
+* show somewhere how many empty spaces are left
 * display empty space if available to show how many items we can still add as well as allow for stack splits.
-* When moving items from vendor or bank by mouse consider allowing for direct association with a category.
-Currently only dropping on items would work, but in the case of bank this results in items switching places.
-The only way is to right click which is doable, but then association with category has to be done afterwards resulting in two clicks which would be good to avoid.
 * there is a lot of bad code, broken domains.
 Especially in the place of:
   * custom categories and categories,
   * which code [class/domain] should trigger visual updates as it is a random to an extent at this point
 * a lot of todo's
 * add support for other bags.
 This is not a priority.
 I am doing this for fun and I feel current implementation of handling of the main bag kinda of works, I want to be adjusting it to a point I will be happy with it's behaviour. when I will extend the support onto other bags.
+But clean up the code toward proper mixin that maybe could be put on top of other frames if that is even possible.